ansys/pymechanical/doc/source/architecture.rst

 Another remote API
 ------------------

-Amother remote API for Mechanical is definitely possible to provide, so long as it is based on message passing or REST.
+Another remote API for Mechanical is definitely possible to provide, so long as it is based on message passing or REST.
 In fact, Mechanical uses a REST API internally as part of its GUI.
 This is not the official Mechanical API and is not currently documented.
 But such an API is not an immediate goal of the